 Cut back on salt.
 This advice isn't for everyone.
 About 58 percent of the people with high blood pressure are salt sensitive.
 The rest will hardly nudge their pressure by eating less salt.
 The best way to find out if you're salt sensitive is to talk to your doctor about trying a low-salt diet for two weeks to see if your pressure drops.
 Remember that packaged meals, canned foods and fast food can be much bigger sources of salt in your diet than the shaker.

 Drink sensibly.
-One alcoholic drink a day may lower your blood pressure and protect your heart, but drinking much more will raise your blood pressure.
-Federal health agencies say that a sensible limit is two drinks a day for men and one drink a day for women.
+One alcoholic drink a day or less may lower your blood pressure and protect your heart, but drinking much more will raise your blood pressure.
+Federal health agencies say that a sensible limit is two drinks a day or less for men and one drink a day or less for women; however, even this low level of drinking may increase the risk of various illnesses, including some cancers, according to the CDC.
 (A drink is defined as the amount of alcohol in 12 ounces of regular or light beer, 5 ounces of wine, and 1.5 ounces of distilled spirits, or hard liquor.)
 Alcoholism in itself can also be a cause of hypertension.

 Track your pressure.
 People with hypertension should keep tabs on their condition.
 If you have severe hypertension, you may want to get a blood pressure monitor to use at home periodically.
 With repeated measurements in a relaxed setting, you'll learn your average pressure and be able to tell if your lifestyle changes are working.

 Seek treatment for depression or chronic anxiety.
 Researchers at the Centers for Disease Control and Prevention completed a study that indicates depression and anxiety can more than double a person's risk of developing high blood pressure.
 Consult your physician for advice.